CyanusCentaurea/Yeast_genome_project/README.md

 **Supervisors:**
 Lavrentii Danilov,
-Department of Genetics and Biotechnology, SPbSU
+Department of Genetics and Biotechnology, SPbU

 Alexandr Rubel,
-Laboratory of Amyloid Biology, Department of Genetics and Biotechnology, SPbSU
+Laboratory of Amyloid Biology, Department of Genetics and Biotechnology, SPbU

 # Table of contents
 1. [Introduction](#introduction)